CSC207-UofT/course-project-newtapp/phase1/design_document.md

  - Facade Design Pattern

    The Facade design pattern provides a simple interface to a complex subsystem, containing many moving parts.
-In our code, Coversations and Users have a lot of particuilar interactors.
-To simplify our code, we created manager classes for Conversations and Users in the Application Buisness Rules Layer, which serve as facades to delegate calls to speciifc interactors as needed.
+In our code, Conversations and Users have a lot of particular interactors.
+To simplify our code, we created manager classes for Conversations and Users in the Application Business Rules Layer, which serve as facades to delegate calls to specific interactors as needed.

 - Strategy Design Pattern

-    The Strategy Design pattern facilitates defining family of algorithms in seperate classes, while still making their objects interchangeable.
-Our program features the Strategy Design Pattern through our implementation of Conversation sorting for a User’s ConversationQueue Sorting is done either randomly or by an algorithm which takes into account a User’s interests.
+    The Strategy Design pattern facilitates defining family of algorithms in separate classes, while still making their objects interchangeable.
+Our program features the Strategy Design Pattern through our implementation of Conversation sorting for a User’s ConversationQueue Sorting is done either randomly or by an algorithm that takes into account a User’s interests.
 Both these strategies implement the ConversationSorter interface and can be used interchangeably by ConversationQueue where appropriate.

 ## Progress Report